Vegan Mushroom Spinach Pasta

 Over time I've played around with different twists.
 Sometimes I mix in some sun-dried tomatoes for sweetness or toss in roasted red peppers for a pop of color.
 Adding fresh basil makes it taste summery, and a bit of fresh thyme gives it an amazing earthy flavor.
 Think of this recipe as just your starting point to get creative.

 A bowl of fettuccine pasta is topped with sautéed mushrooms, spinach, pine nuts, and grated cheese, set on a wooden surface with some ingredients in the background.
-Pin it
+Save it

 A bowl of fettuccine pasta is topped with sautéed mushrooms, spinach, pine nuts, and grated cheese, set on a wooden surface with some ingredients in the background. | kylierecipes.com